eclipse-che4z/che-che4z-explorer-for-endevor/README.md

    - Select the **By Element Name** option.

      The Explorer dialog appears.
 Type a name(s) to filter by.
 Use a comma to separate multiple values.

+   - Select the **By Type** option.

+     The Explorer dialog appears.
+Enter a type pattern to filter by.
+Use a comma to separate multiple values.

    - Select the **By Element Last Action CCID** option.